pairinteraction/pairinteraction/doc/sphinx/installation.rst

     conda install numpy scipy matplotlib

-In order to use the pairinteraction Python 3 library with Windows or OS X, the path containing the library has to be added manually to the Python package search path.
+and the path containing the library must be added manually to the Python package search path.
 Assuming that the pairinteraction software was installed to its default location, this can be done by adding the following code block to the top of a Python
 script: